311-code/Magic-Prompt-Injection/README.md

 ## 🔮 Preview of Magic Model Injector

 PS.
-I am working on another more advanced node (that will do all of this and more).
-It injects SD3 weights and bias layers to help mitigate common issues (like the woman in grass nightmares).
-This upcoming node is called **Magic Model Injector**.
+I am working on another more advanced node (that will do all of this and lot more).
+It injects SD3 weights and bias layers to help mitigate common issues like the woman in grass nightmare limbs SD3.
+This upcoming ptoject is called **Magic Model Injector**.

+Disclaimer: This came out a bit lewd somehow, apologies ahead of time.

 Magic Model Injector Coming Soon.. ![preview_magic_model_injector](https://github.com/DataCTE/prompt_injection/assets/23625562/83d84b79-1372-4891-9c53-238f769e637b)